 - Schools, federations, public sector, etc.

-In 2020, there will be two categories of prizes, one that will be awarded for each of the three organizations' categories, and another one, which consists in five specific prizes awarded by the Jury.
+There are two categories of prizes: one that will be awarded by the public vote for each of the three organizations' categories, and another one, which consists in five specific prizes awarded by the Jury.

 - The “Best 1st Sustainability Report”;

 - Report with “Best Stakeholders Inclusiveness and Engagement”; and

 Therefore, 7 organizations will be offered the chance to win an Award.

 The evaluation criteria are described in the Code of participation (available here).
 The Jury members also receive additional guidance (available here) on how to assess the various criteria.
 This additional guidance is provided for illustrative purposes and is not mandatory.